 Detailed course offerings (Time Schedule) are available for

-NEUSCI 198 The Biology of Human Consciousness (5) NW William J Moody
+NEUSCI 198 The Biology of Human Consciousness (5) NSc

 An overview of the basic physiology and anatomy of the human nervous system, then explore a series of topics where direct experiments have given us a view of the biological mechanisms that explain high-level brain functions - language, memory, object recognition, the attachment of emotion to people we know and the sensation of time.
 Recommended: Those with an interest in psychology, neurology, general science or the brain Offered: A.

 NEUSCI 301 Introduction to Cellular and Molecular Neuroscience (3/5) NSc

 Introduces students to the physiological and molecular properties of individual nerve cells and the synaptic connections between them, and to principles of nervous system development.
 Includes weekly laboratory sessions.
 Prerequisite: BIOL 220.
 Offered: W.

 NEUSCI 302 Introduction to Systems and Behavioral Neuroscience (3/5) NSc

 Introduces neuroethology, i.e., the mechanisms by which neurons and the synaptic connections among them produce sensory perceptions and complex behavioral outputs.
 Available with or without weekly laboratory sessions.
 Prerequisite: NEUSCI 301.
 Offered: A.

 Introduces students to the anatomical and physiological organization of the major sensory, motor, and associative systems of the mammalian brain.
 Behavioral data used to stress functional integration of systems.
 Includes gross brain anatomy demonstration and computer tutorials.
 Prerequisite: NEUSCI 301.
 Offered: Sp.

 View course details in MyPlan: NEUSCI 401